saess-sep/hakase/README.md

 * clone repo
 * run hakase-helper
 * edit the config in the script in your ~/hakase folder
+* add alias for hakase to .*shrc file

 #commands
 * hakase = opens working file (~/hakase/working.hake) in editor